Ouentheara777/adyen-android-pay-sample-code/README.md

 ## Step 8 - Send the payment token to Adyen for processing

-Based on the Full Wallet retrieved in step 7 build an object structure to be sent to your merchant server.
+Based on the Full Wallet retrieved in step 7 you will build an object structure to be sent to your merchant server.
 On your merchant server,  convert the object structure received based on the Full Wallet data to a JSON object with the following structure:

     {